kraftcoding/Librera-Search-.Net-8-RESTFul-Angular/README.md

 - JWT (JSON Web Token): The token format used for authentication

 This implementation provides a secure and efficient way to authenticate users, allowing for seamless interaction between the frontend and backend.

+## Policy-based authorization in .NET

+In ASP.NET, policies are used to define requirements that must be met in order to give a user the authorization to access an endpoint.

+Within Web API projects you can use policies to guard and protect endpoints from unauthorized users that don't meet the criteria.
+Instead of writing the authorization logic in the endpoint itself, you can refactor this into a policy that is reusable across multiple endpoints.
+By extracting the authorization logic from the endpoint, you can make your code more clear and keep your endpoints concise.

 ## Additional info